vicmikhailov/spring-rest-react/web/TUTORIAL.md

 ### One-liners interviewers love

-- **TypeScript**: "TypeScript gives Java-like compile-time safety in the browser, but with structural typing instead of nominal typing."
+- **TypeScript**: "TypeScript gives Java-like compile-time safety in the browser.
+It uses **structural typing** (based on shape) whereas Java uses **nominal typing** (based on class identity)."
-- **React**: "React treats UI as a pure function of state; when state changes, React re-renders and reconciles minimal DOM updates."
+- **React**: "React treats UI as a pure function of state.
+When state changes, React re-renders and calculates minimal DOM updates to sync the UI."
-- **Hooks**: "`useState` is component-local state; `useEffect` is side-effect orchestration tied to lifecycle-like dependency changes."
+- **Hooks**: "`useState` is local state; `useEffect` is for side effects (like data fetching) that run after the UI is rendered."
-- **Tailwind**: "Tailwind is utility-first CSS: design-system primitives as classes, reducing custom CSS drift and naming overhead."
+- **Tailwind**: "Tailwind is utility-first CSS: instead of writing custom CSS files, you use predefined classes to build designs directly in your HTML/JSX."
-- **shadcn/ui**: "It is not a black-box package; components are project-owned source code, so customization is straightforward."
+- **shadcn/ui**: "It’s not a black-box component library; the component code lives in your project, giving you full control over customization."
-- **Vite**: "Fast dev server + production bundler; in this repo it proxies `/api` in dev and outputs assets for Spring static serving in prod."
+- **Vite**: "Fast dev server + production bundler.
+It handles the 'hot reload' during development and optimizes the final build for the browser."

 ### Java -> Frontend translation cheat card